sebastianpulido/EMBL-EBI01644/README.md

 # EMBL-EBI01644

-The script uses Ensembl PERL API (Core).
+The script uses Ensembl PERL API to convert between GRCh38 to GRCh37.

     Adaptors used: